-As a member of The Fayetteville Observer’s public life team, I cover health, poverty and community issues in the city of Fayetteville and Cumberland County.
+As a member of The Fayetteville Observer’s public life team, I cover health and poverty issues in our community and related policy statewide.

-Before coming to Fayetteville, I worked for The Anniston Star in Anniston, Alabama.
+Previously, I worked for The Anniston Star, a small regional daily in Calhoun County, Alabama.
 While there, I covered local government and community life in the cities of Anniston and Jacksonville and higher education issues relating to Jacksonville State University.

 As a student at the Columbia Graduate School of Journalism, I focused on feature writing, news editing, photojournalism and education reporting.

-Before I definitively decided journalism was the career for me, I studied literature and writing at Sarah Lawrence College.
+Before I decided journalism was the path for me, I studied literature and creative writing at Sarah Lawrence College and communications at Chipola College.

 I grew up in Sneads, Florida, a Panhandle town with one caution light.